TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/AccessControlOptions/Index.rst

 .. note::

    Access list don't apply to admin users.
-As mentioned before, admin users have access to every single feature of the TYPO3 CMS backend.
+As mentioned before, admin users have access to every single feature of the TYPO3 backend.

 Modules
    This is a list of submodules a user may be given access to.
 Access to a main